MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/check-in-pickup-module.md

 This topic covers the check-in for pickup module and explains how to configure it in Microsoft Dynamics 365 Commerce.

-The check in for pickup module provides a confirmation page for customers who use the Dynamics 365 Commerce customer check-in capabilities to notify a store of their arrival.
-The check in for pickup module also allows you to configure a form that collects additional information from customers such as parking spot number and vehicle make and model to facilitate order delivery.
+The check-in for pickup module provides a confirmation page for customers who use the Dynamics 365 Commerce customer check-in capabilities to notify a store of their arrival.
+The check-in for pickup module also allows you to configure a form that collects additional information from customers such as parking spot number and vehicle make and model to facilitate order delivery.

 ## Module properties